jkindrix/dream-getaway/MANUAL_DNS_SETUP.md

 1. Once on the domain management page, click the "Advanced DNS" tab
 2. Look for the "Host Records" section where you'll add your records

+## Step 3: Remove Existing URL Redirect and Modify TXT Records

+Before adding new records, you need to remove or modify some existing records:

+1. **URL Redirect Record**:
+   - Find and delete the URL Redirect Record for `@` pointing to `http://www.yesiboughtadinforthis.com/`
+   - This redirect must be removed as it conflicts with GitHub Pages hosting

+2. **TXT Record for SPF**:
+   - Locate the TXT record with value `v=spf1 include:spf.efwd.registrar-servers.com ~all`
+   - Keep this record only if you're using Namecheap's email forwarding service
+   - Otherwise, you can safely remove it

+> **Important**: The URL Redirect Record conflicts with GitHub Pages hosting and must be removed for your site to work properly.

-## Step 3: Add A Records for GitHub Pages
+## Step 4: Add A Records for GitHub Pages

-Add the following four A records:
+After removing the URL redirect, add the following four A records:

 | Type | Host | Value | TTL |
 |------|------|-------|-----|